Map Name: 2025-2026 Williston High School Continuous Plan

 Critical Initiative

-• Align grade-level and 9-12 priority standards, assessments, and grading practices.
+• Align grade-level and 9-12 priority standards, assessments, and grading practices

-• Through the use of IXL and ND A+ data, student achievement will improve from the 2023-2024 school year data in comparison to 2024-2025.
+• Through the use of IXL and ND A+ data, student achievement will improve.

 Key Measures

-• Graduation rate
+• Graduation rate increases

 • Growth on Student Engagement Survey